On top of your Nexus salary, receive up to $14,900 in financial support

 To apply for Nexus as part of the Master of Teaching (Secondary):

-Apply for the Master of Teaching (Secondary) Nexus at La Trobe’s Bundoora campus.
+Apply for the Master of Teaching (Secondary) Nexus at any of La Trobe’s campuses.
 Please note that you may be based at regional locations across Victoria with some travel.

 Feedback and complaints

-In addition to the usual feedback and complaints procedure, both successful and unsuccessful students can voice their concerns about Nexus directly with the Department of Education, Skills and Employment via the following contact details.
+In addition to the usual feedback and complaints procedure, both successful and unsuccessful students can voice their concerns about Nexus directly with the Department of Education.

 GPO Box 9880